yireo/Yireo_GoogleTagManager2/README.md

 [![ExtDN Integration Tests](https://github.com/yireo/Yireo_GoogleTagManager2/actions/workflows/extdn-integration-tests.yml/badge.svg)](https://github.com/yireo/Yireo_GoogleTagManager2/actions/workflows/extdn-integration-tests.yml)

 ## Requirements
-Supported versions: Magento 2.4.3 or higher
+Supported versions: Magento 2.3.7 or higher and 2.4.1 or higher (partially because of the requirement for PHP 7.4 or PHP 8.1).

 See `composer.json` for other requirements.